The Podles sphere as a spectral metric space: The quantum integral

 \section{The quantum integral}

 In this section we introduce our main device, which will enjoy similar properties to the classical Volterra operator.
 For this reason we call this device the quantum integral.
 The quantum integral will be the sum of a ``vertical'' and a ``horizontal'' component, which we refer to as the vertical and the horizontal quantum integral.
+We have chosen the terminology ``vertical'' and ``horizontal'' in order to separate these two quite different operations but do not attach any deeper geometric meaning to this factorization of the total quantum integral.

 The domain of the quantum integral is a closed subspace of operators

 defined by the requirement

 The quantum integral will be a bounded operator